-Here we present just one very useful expression for Colloid Vibration Current derived by V. Shilov and oth. using a well-known Onsager reciprocal relationship for Smoluchwski type electrokinetic theory:
+Here we present just one very useful expression for “Colloid Vibration Current” (CVI) derived by Shilov et al using a well-known Onsager reciprocal relationship for Smoluchowski type electrokinetic theory:

 where ε is dielectric permittivity, η is viscosity, ρ is density, φ is volume fraction, K is conductivity, ζ is zeta potential.
 Index p corresponds to particle, m to media, s to the system in whole.